mmistakes/minimal-mistakes/_drafts/2017-03-01-design-for-change-part2.md

 performance or security.
 They also don't always appreciate how to rigorously test any changes and rules engine based systems rarely have provision for a test environment.

-Configuration is a useful technique to cope with changes in runtime environment and broad brush changes to code paths such as feature toggling or switches for A-B testing.
+Configuration is a useful technique to cope with changes in run time environment and broad brush changes to code paths such as feature toggling or switches for A-B testing.
 However, it's too crude a tool for dealing with changing business rules.
 I would caveat this with if you business involves developing expert tools or middleware to solve very specific problems then a heavy element of configuration is useful but for most business problems developing a comprehensive